Date enacted or revised:

 General Procedure for Non-Renewal of Non-Tenured Faculty (February 14, 2002)

-Non-reappointment of tenure-track personnel generally originates at the departmental level with recommendations passing successively to the dean, the Vice President for Academic and Student Affairs, and the President.
+Non-reappointment of tenure-track personnel generally originates at the departmental level with recommendations passing successively to the dean, the Vice President for Academic Affairs and Enrollment Management, and the President.
 The department head is responsible for notifying the dean concerning non-renewal of a staff/faculty member.
-The dean is responsible for sending his/her recommendation to the Vice President for Academic and Student Affairs prior to the date on which the department head is to notify a faculty member of his/her non-reappointment.
-The Vice President for Academic and Student Affairs must be notified prior to the department head notifying the faculty member.
+The dean is responsible for sending his/her recommendation to the Vice President for Academic Affairs and Enrollment Management prior to the date on which the department head is to notify a faculty member of his/her non-reappointment.
+The Vice President for Academic Affairs and Enrollment Management must be notified prior to the department head notifying the faculty member.
 The Department Head provides written notice of the decision not to reappoint to tenure-track faculty members according to the schedule mandated by the University of Louisiana System.

 http://ulsystem.edu/assets/docs/searchable/boards/Chpt_3_XV_Termination_2_24_2011.pdf (section XV-B)